Table of Contents

 Who watches over research while it is being done?

 Sometimes medical research studies use special committees to look at detailed information about the research while the research is going on.
-These committees follow special rules for stopping a study.
+These committees follow special rules for changing or stopping a study.
 A study might be stopped if it meets its goals early or if it looks like the study will not meet its goals.
-This can also happen if safety problems come up more often than expected or if problems are more serious than expected.
+This might also happen if safety problems come up more often than expected or if problems are more serious than expected.

 back to top